 - You need to be registered with Dalhousie during the term of the loan.
 You can be studying full-time or part-time.

-- You can only apply once per academic term.
+- You can normally only apply once per academic term.
+Exceptional circumstances may be considered.

 - If you've received previous temporary loans and they've gone unpaid for 30 days after the due date, your application may not be considered.